vmummer/cp-waf-k8s/README.md

 ./setup.sh

-* Configure the Metallb - Load Balancer with the following command.
-It fills in the address required.

-cpmetallb

 * From the Check Point Infinity Portal - Create a WAF asset
 * Fetch the Cloud Guard WAF nginx based ingress controller image and the Helm Chart